-Administrative expenses include employee costs that are charged to the fund on an accruals basis.
+All administrative expenses are accounted for on an accruals basis.
 All staff costs of the pensions administration team are charged direct to the fund.
 Associated management, accommodation and other overheads are apportioned to this activity and charged as expenses to the fund.